Individual taxpayer sold Property for RM3 million get taxed even though applied for RPGT Exemption

 Under Schedule 5 of the Real Property Gains Tax Act 1976 (“RPGTA”), properties sold within five years of acquisition are subject to Real Property Gains Tax (“RPGT”), with the applicable tax rate depending on how soon after purchase the property is sold.

-However, there is a crucial exemption: Section 8 and Schedule 3 of the RPGTA allow Malaysian citizens or permanent residents selling properties that have been sued for residential purposes to secure an RPGT waiver.
+However, there is a crucial exemption: Section 8 and Schedule 3 of the RPGTA allow Malaysian citizens or permanent residents selling properties that have been used for residential purposes to secure a RPGT waiver.

 On 5 September 2024, our Client received a tax assessment from the Inland Revenue Board (IRB) imposing an RPGT liability of RM170,280.00.
 Displeased with this assessment, our Client sought to appeal the decision, invoking the residential property exemption under paragraph 9, Schedule 3 of the RPGTA.